-Dr. Qian Shen, Program Coordinator 301 College of Business & Public Affairs Building Voice: (256) 372-4885, gian.shen@aamu.edu
+Dr. Aretha Hill, Program Coordinator 301 College of Business & Public Affairs Building Voice: (256) 372-4885, aretha.hill@aamu.edu

-The MBA Program is an integral part of the College of Business and Public Affairs, whose mission is to provide a high quality management education that promotes the development of students' potential as managers, entrepreneurs, and leaders, as well as productive employees and socially-responsible individuals.
+The MBA Program is an integral part of the College of Business and Public Affairs, whose mission is to provide a high-quality management education that promotes the development of students' potential as managers, entrepreneurs, and leaders, as well as productive employees and socially responsible individuals.